ancuongnguyen07/ClonedSISU/README.md

 $ mvn test
 ```

+The GUI test will be run first. **DO NOT PROVIDE ANY INPUT AT THIS STAGE.
+DO NOT TOUCH YOUR MOUSE OR KEYBOARD.** Because the GUI test simulates a real user using the program, it will use the mouse pointer and computer input to test the program.
+And also, if the program seems to be freezing after the test clicks the _Login_ button, **that is normal too**.
+Just wait a bit and it should be doing the tests again.

 The result of the tests will be printed in the terminal, and the test results will be displayed by `Maven`'s testing framework.

 Be mindful that, since the GUI testing tests every functionalities of the program, so that the username and password of the last active user (in the tests, this would be the An Nguyen user) will be changed in the test.
 To revert this, just run this command in the `./Sisu/` directory: